estramonte/SevTech_Server_on_AWS/README.md

 ## Note on .gitignore

 Ensure that large files, such as server jars and mods, are not committed to the repository.

+# On-demand SevTech Ages server on AWS with a Discord bot

+## Project Description

+This project sets up an on-demand SevTech Ages Minecraft server on an AWS EC2 instance, controlled via a Discord bot.
+It includes an idle-stop script to automatically stop the server when no players are online.

+## Step-by-Step Setup Instructions

+1. **Set up the AWS EC2 Instance**

+   - Launch a t3.large instance.
+   - Configure the security group to allow port 25565 for Minecraft.

+2. **Install Java and Upload SevTech Server Files**

+   - Follow the existing steps in the project documentation.

+3. **Configure the Discord Bot**

+   - Create a Discord app and obtain a bot token.
+   - Copy `.env.example` to `.env` and fill in `DISCORD_BOT_TOKEN`, AWS credentials, instance ID, region, etc.

+4. **Run the Discord Bot**

+   - Execute `node index.js` to start the bot.

+5. **Set up the Idle-Check Script**
+   - Deploy `idle-check.sh` on the server and configure it with a cron job or systemd to stop the instance if no players are online for 10–15 minutes.

+## Note

+- Do not commit real credentials.
+Use `.env` for sensitive information and `.env.example` as a template.

+## Usage Example

+- In Discord, type `!startSevTech` to start the server, `!stopSevTech` to stop it, and `!status` to check the server status.